Yi Watch: Day 27

 As usual, no real news on the Yi front, but the Journal-Sentinel staff has plenty to say.
 Charles Gardner reports the Bucks optimistically continue to hold firm while the Yi camp isn't saying much.
 Meanwhile, Don Walker reports some Milwaukee businessmen with ties to China are recommending the Bucks send a contingent to China to negotiate with Yi's club team, the Guangdong Tigers.
 Bob Wolfley has also chimed in with a very good article outlining the major talking points.
 The Gardner article also offers a little more insight into the nature of Yi's arrangement with Guangdong.

-"I believe he (Yi) will be in a Bucks uniform," Harris said in comments made during a news conference to introduce new Bucks small forward Desmond Mason, who was signed to a two-year contract.
+SLAM also has a short article on the Chinese perspective that reinforces the prevailing viewpoint that at the end of the day Yi doesn't appear to have much choice:"I believe he (Yi) will be in a Bucks uniform," Harris said in comments made during a news conference to introduce new Bucks small forward Desmond Mason, who was signed to a two-year contract.
 "We haven't found one player yet that has not enjoyed Milwaukee once they got here.

 "We've had tremendous support from the community, civic leaders, the Chinese community.
 It's almost like Milwaukee has taken the stance, 'Give us a shot, and you won't regret it.'"